Ten unconventional things that helped our family this year

 Sold our car.

-We pared things right back and to focus on stability at home.
+We pared things right back and focused on stability at home.

 Understanding who they are

-First, proper assessments to inform what strategies to use.
+First, proper assessments to guide what to do.

 One of my daughters sits in the middle of the ASD spectrum and is exceptionally strong in thinking and pattern recognition.
 That often comes with anxiety.

 The other fits with being a Highly Sensitive Person and is profoundly emotionally aware.
-She absorbs everything and then sometimes explodes.
+She absorbs everything, then sometimes explodes.

 Understanding how they operate helped me choose better resources and ideas.